-3. The Electoral College shall consist of 300 electors, including all members of the Parliament of Georgia and the supreme representative organs of the autonomous republics of Abkhazia and Ajara.
-Other electors shall be nominated by respective political parties from the composition of the representative organs of local self-governments, in compliance with the principle of proportional geographical representation in accordance with organic law and on the basis of quotas defined by the Central Election Commission of Georgia in accordance with the results of elections of local selfgovernments held under the proportional system.
+3. The Electoral College shall consist of 300 electorsmembers, including all members of the Parliament of Georgia and the supreme representative organs of the autonomous republics of Abkhazia and Ajara.
+Other electors member of the Electoral College shall be nominated by respective political parties from the composition of the representative organs of local self-governments on the basis of quotas defined by the Central Election Commission of Georgia in accordance with organic law.
+The quotas are defined in compliance with the principle of proportional geographical representation and in accordance with proportion of the results of elections of local self-governments held under the proportional system.
 Composition of the Electoral College shall be approved by the Central Election Commission of Georgia.

 4. Elections of the President of Georgia shall be held in the House of Parliament.
-No less than 30 electors shall have the right to nominate a candidacy of the President of Georgia.
-One elector shall be authorized to support the nomination of only one candidate.
-One elector shall be authorized to vote for only one candidate.
-In the first round of elections, a candidate having received the most votes but not less than majority of total number of voters two-thirds of votes of total number electors shall be considered elected.
-If the President of Georgia is not elected in the first round, the second round shall be held between two candidates with the most votes in the first or second round of the elections shall be considered valid if more than half of the total number of electors have participated.
-If elections failed or the Electoral College could not elect the President of Georgia, new elections of the President of Georgia shall be held within 30 days.
+No less than 30 electors-members of the Electoral College shall have the right to nominate a candidacy of the President of Georgia.
+One elector member of the Electoral College may support the nomination of only one candidate.
+One elector member of the Electoral College shall be authorized to vote for only one candidate.
+In the first round of elections, a candidate having received two-thirds of votes of the full composition of Electoral College shall be considered elected.
+If the President of Georgia is not elected in the first round, the second round shall be held between two candidates with the most votes in the first round.
+A candidate who received the elections shall be considered valid if more than half of the total number of Electoral College have participated.
+If elections failed or the Electoral College did not elect the President of Georgia, new elections of the President of Georgia shall be held within 30 days.

-5. The President of Georgia shall be elected in October of the calendar year when the term of office of the President expires.
-In case of early termination of the term of office of the President of Georgia, the President shall be elected within 45 days from termination of the term of office.
-If election date coincides with the state of emergency or the state of war, the President of Georgia shall be elected within 45 days after revocation of this state.
-If the date of election of the President of Georgia falls within the last two months before the parliamentary elections, the President of Georgia shall be elected within 45 days after holding the first meeting of the newly elected Parliament.
+5. Presidential elections shall be held in October of the calendar year when the term of office of the President of Georgia expires.
+In case of early termination of the term of office of the President of Georgia, the presidential elections shall be held within 45 days from termination of the term of office.
+If election date coincides with the state of emergency or the state of war, the presidential elections shall be held within 45 days after revocation of this state.
+If the date of election of the President of Georgia falls within the same or previous months of the parliamentary elections, the presidential elections shall be held within 45 days after holding the first meeting of the newly elected Parliament.